How do I get an SCR rifle?

 How much should I want my rifle to weigh?

 Just like caliber selection there is a lot that goes into this decision.
 There is no argument that heavy rifles shoot better and they are also more pleasant to shoot.
-If you are going to be packing the rifle long distances then you may want it lighter but what kind of a shot are you going to be making when it’s go time?
-What type of terrain and visibility is it going to be?
-What’s the average expected range you’ll shoot and environmental condition during that shot?
-So what is more important the weight of the rifle or the quality of the shot you intent to make with it?
+If you are going to be packing the rifle long distances then you may want it lighter but what kind of a shot are you going to be making when it's time to perform?
+What is more important the weight of the rifle or the quality of the shot you intent to make with it?
 Every situation is different but the best answer is to spec your rifle as heavy as you can carry it for the intended use.
 We like most of our hunting rifles 11-13lbs fully set up ready to hunt.

 What is your lead time?

-Full rifle builds vary based on how many builds are currently in the shop.
-We strive to keep our lead time at 5 months or less.
+Rifle builds vary based on how many builds are currently in the shop.
+Our lead time generally hovers between 6-10 months.

 Call for a current estimate based on how many builds are currently in the shop.